Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Guided Day Trips

-There are plenty of half-day tours and even full-day excursions available on Viator or GetYourGuide that you can book in advance.
+There are plenty of half-day tours and even full-day excursions to Monte Alban that are available on Viator or GetYourGuide that you can book in advance.

 Top Tours:

-• Half-Day Monte Albán (Viator): This tour is the best-rated and most affordable option for visiting Monte Alban with a tour.
-You will be taken care of by the company Turismo el Convento de Oaxaca.
-Trip rating 4.5/5 stars with 94 reviews.
-You can cancel up to 24 hours in advance.
+• Half-Day Monte Albán (Viator): This is the best-rated and most affordable option for visiting Monte Albán with a tour.
+Your guides are with the Turismo el Convento de Oaxaca.
+They’ll pick you up at your accommodation and you can cancel up to 24 hours in advance.

 • Full-Day Monte Albán + Villages Tour (GetYourGuide): On this full-day tour, not only do you visit Monte Alban but you also visit art and crafts workshops in the small towns of Arrazola, Culiapan de Guerrero, and San Bartolo Coyotepec.